shivajiva101/authx/README.md

 Example: /unban Steve Some reason.

-Note that this command requires a reason and works for pre-emptive bans
+Note: this command requires a reason and works for pre-emptive bans

 #### ban_record